OCamlPro/mikino_bin/README.md

 Mikino is a (relatively) simple induction and BMC engine.
 Its goal is to serve as a simple yet interesting tool for those interested in formal verification, especially SMT-based induction.
 For instance, mikino as an input language much easier to get into than SMT-LIB 2 (the SMT solver input language standard).
 Also, we took great care in making its output as readable and easy to understand as possible.

 ![crates.io](https://img.shields.io/crates/v/mikino_api.svg)

 Mikino comes with [a tutorial on SMT, induction (and strengthening)][dummies].
 Definitely read it if you're new to either of these topics, or just take a look at the examples throughout to get a taste of mikino.
+See the [gallery](#gallery) for screenshots of mikino's awesome output.

 > *"Mikino"* does **not** mean *cinema*.
 It is a contraction of *"mini"* and *"kinō"* (帰納:
 > induction, recursion).
 It is a significantly simpler version of the now defunct [kino]